Sumitharp/part2/Revolut.md

 ## Business Activities:

 Revolut initially gained popularity by issuing *prepaid cards* and allowing users to spend money in different currencies at inter bank exchange rates without paying high forex fees.
-It obtained European Bank license in 2018.In addition, Revolut is authorized in the UK by the Financial Conduct Authority (FCA) under the Electronic Money Regulations 2011.
+These are executed instantly between Europe, the US, Singapore, Japan, Australia amongst the 30+ countries.The AHA moment customers got from instant transfer with lesser clicks hooked them to use other products.

-It has now evolved into new mobile app-based challenger bank which offers traditional banking services without costly overheads of physical branches.
-It currently provides personal banking services like early salary, pay and get paid, international transfers, Group bills, Budget and Analytics, Cards and Junior Acoounts, Crypto, Vaults, Saving Vaults.
-It provides individuals as well as business customers international bank transfers at the real exchange rates in major currencies and savings on hidden fees.
-These transfers are almost free and executed instantly between Europe, the US, Singapore, Japan, Australia amongst the 30+ countries.
+Revolut has now evolved into new mobile app-based challenger bank which offers traditional banking services without costly overheads of physical branches.

-Additionally, Revolut provides its business customers features like spending control with cards, automating expense bookkeeping by using business APIs and Partner apps.

 A customer can open an account within couple of minutes by downloading the app and providing personal information and confirming identity compared to visit-and-wait in traditonal banks.
 Revolut issues a physical card as well as a mobile app generated card for immediate use.
 The app generated cards are suitable for one-time, online transactions which automatically regenerate after each transaction.
-Revolut provides this extra layer of security for online transactions and protect against online card fraud.
-Traditional banks suffer as their legacy systems take a long time to upgrade and are impacted by digital frauds.
+Its own 'Sherlock Flask' app process transactions under 50ms to check for fraud while the merchant termial displays "Processing Payment" (Latency of 50 milliseconds or less is considered very good).Since its implementation Sherlock caught 96% of fradulent transactions and just 1c out of $100 was lost due to fraud.

+Revolut's personal banking services include early salary, pay and get paid, international transfers, Group bills, Budget and Analytics, Cards and Junior Acoounts, Crypto, Vaults, Saving Vaults.
+Additionally, its business customers enjoy features like spending control with cards, automating expense bookkeeping by using business APIs and Partner apps.
+Ease of use in the app enables Revolut to cross sell new products like investment, crypto vault, analytics.

 Revolut also launched a commission-free stocking trading app like Robinhood last year.

 ## Technology:

+Nikolay Storonsky, CEO and Founder said about their vision:
+>“The reality is what we’re trying to achieve is [to] build a 10x better financial services company that is 10x >cheaper as well.
+The only way to do it is not building only one product, but building a platform with many products >on top of it.”

+Hence, Revolut has built its own end-to-end banking platform (core features).
+This makes Revolut agile, since they understand their product stack they can introduce new features quickly without third party dependencies.

-Revolut built its core infrastructure with Google Cloud Platform's (GCP) Compute Engine virtual machines.
+It built its core infrastructure with Google Cloud Platform's (GCP) Compute Engine virtual machines.
 With Cloud Identity and Access Management, Revolut could easily set up highly secure, separate instances for its main infrastructure and its application.
 The company also made extensive use of Cloud APIs in conjunction with a third-party automation tool to achieve fully automated infrastructure-as-code provisioning and management of the platform.
 (Google Case Study)

 Revolut's technology is based predominantly on Java 8 on the backend and AngularJS on the frontend.
 They are also planning to introduce Scala for new components.They offer a minimalist approach in order to use external frameworks, with emphasis on maintainability and fast turnaround with TDD, DDD, and Continuous Integration & Delivery.
 Their projects include building the mobile APIs, developing microservices to evolve the architecture, and perfecting a number of systems that the business depends on – risk management, fraud detection, or payment processing, to name a few.
 Revolut takes advantage of Kotlin as well to build a multiplatform architecture for iOS and Android.
 In addition to writing in Kotlin, they also include Android SDK and RxJava serve as internal libraries and frameworks.
 As for data storage they use SQLite with Room OM.
 However, the company continues to use JavaScript, HTML, Python, TypeScript, Groovy, C++ and Clojure within their different areas of work.
 By using the RecyclerView-based screen layout they establish and maintain UI elements.
 In this way when developers need to adjust to a different style, they take an already completed element and attach it to the RecyclerView.
 This approach is proven to be quite beneficial during bigger redesigns.
 The only changes were made with the UI elements and mappers while the UX logic was left untouched.(Stackshare, jobs.lever)